 III.10.7.10.1 The Chair of the Library Permanency Committee shall invite librarians to comment on the candidate's performance of professional duties, scholarly and research contributions, contributions to the profession at large, and service to the university and the community.
-With the candidate's permission, the Chair of the Library Permanency Committee may contact members of the University outside the Library to comment on the candidate's scholarly and research contributions, contributions to the profession at large, and service to the university and the community.
+With the candidate's permission, the Chair of the Library Permanency Committee may contact members of the University outside the Library to comment on the candidate's scholarly and research contributions, contributions to the profession at large, and service to the university and service to the university and research contributions, contributions to the profession at large, and service to the university and the community.
 The Chair of the Library Permanency Committee shall make available the non-confidential parts of the candidate's promotion file.
 Confidential materials include any letters by librarians, faculty, or externals written with the expectation of confidentiality.
 Colleagues shall be given at least ten (10) working days to submit their comments.
 Such written views from colleagues will be added to the candidate's promotion file.